cmu-sei/cyberdem-python/README.md

 )
 ```

-You may also try running the example.py file downloaded with the zip file.
+You may also try running the example.py file downloaded with the zip file in [examples/scripts](examples/scripts).

 ```
 $ python3 example.py